How to Do a Brand Audit: An Executive’s Guide

 Evaluate brand sentiment

-Customer sentiment analysis gauges brand reputation.
-Is it positive, neutral, or negative?
-To find out, you can check:
+Customer sentiment analysis is the best way to gauge brand reputation.
+To do that, you can check:

-- Social data: Do you receive positive or negative comments on social media?
-Does your company respond promptly and professionally to complaints and praise alike?
+- Social media: Are comments positive or negative?
+Does the company respond promptly and professionally to complaints?

-- Search engines: Look online for news articles, blog posts, and other content related to your brand.
+- Search engines: Search online for news articles, blog posts, and related content.
 Do these paint a positive or negative picture of the business?

 Target market analysis

-Companies must focus on the most profitable customers to get sustainable growth.
-Otherwise, customer acquisition costs will be too high, and conversions will be low.
+Organizations must target the most profitable customers to achieve sustainable growth.
+Otherwise, customer acquisition costs will be too high, and engagement will be low.

 Include a profitability analysis of each target customer segment.
-The goal is to determine whether you’re currently targeting the best audience.
-If not, it’s time to adjust your buyer personas.
+The goal is to determine whether you are currently targeting the best audience.
+If not, you may need to adjust your buyer personas.

 Evaluate customer profitability

-- Consider the factors that influence consumers’ decisions to buy (i.e., cost-consciousness, desire for status).
+- Factors that influence consumers' decisions to buy (i.e., cost-consciousness, desire for status)

-- Evaluate each segment’s ability to pay (i.e., can they afford your product?).
+- Ability to pay (i.e., Can they afford your product?)

-A word of caution.
-Segments that generate high revenue are not always the most profitable if the cost to get them is also high.
-Revenue-based metrics, like the ones listed below, can help you determine profit potential:
+A segment that generates high revenue is not always the most profitable if the cost to get them is also high.
+Revenue-based metrics, like the ones listed below, can help you analyze profit potential:

 - Customer Lifetime Value (CLV)